From typing tools to writing gear, we’ve got you covered with everything you need to make your writing process smoother, faster, and more efficient.

 Love fan fiction?
 Kindle Worlds is a new program from Amazon that allows authors to publish their fan fiction and actually get paid for it through their special licensing program.
 If you have already written some fan fiction or are planning on doing so, definitely check it out.

-Productivity and Work Tools for Authors
+Productivity Tools for Authors

 Zapier is an awesome tool that can help you automate tasks, social media posts, and much more by integrating a variety of apps, websites and online tools.